cupnoodle/siwasafari/_posts/2020-02-21-apple-auth-not-working-backend.md

 - I also had similar problem.
 Client_id on server should be ServiceId not AppId

 - Additionally, whilst it does not deal with Rails specifically, this post might be useful: [Sign in with Apple (iOS App + Backend verification) API returns error “invalid_client”](https://stackoverflow.com/q/57809927/4200092)

+- There's a [Ruby gem](https://github.com/nov/apple_id/) that does this, and its README includes a link to a sample Rails project to illustrate how it works.
+I know that this doesn't directly answer your question, but perhaps this might help you figure out how to solve the issue.

 &nbsp;